rochismo/net-utils/README.md

 * Ping a single host
 * Ping sweep your network CIDR (Or any range of hosts within a specified CIDR)
 * Track progress of ping sweep
+    * Send the progress through a Server Sent Event